-Today's Lunchtime Exercise: Preparation for Adversity
+Today's Midday Exercise: Preparation for Adversity

 As we pointed out in the chapter on central Stoic ideas, the Stoics believe that as we develop ethically so our emotional life will change accordingly.
-And gradually we will come to have what they call the 'good emotions', positive emotions such as joy and wishing others well, rather than negative and misguided emotions such as anger and fear.
+And gradually we will come to have what they call the 'good emotions', positive emotions such as joy and wishing others well rather than negative and misguided emotions such as anger and fear.

 However, the Stoics recognise that getting to this point requires a good deal of training and reflection, and one of the exercises they propose for this is the premeditation of future adversity.
-We need to remember that the Stoics did not think that many of the things people worry about are actually 'bad' things: the only thing that is really bad is becoming a morally weak or vicious person.
-We naturally fear some situations, such as risk to our life; but even this is not 'bad' in the full sense, just something we would naturally prefer not to happen.
+We need to remember that the Stoics did not think that many of the things people worry about are actually 'bad' things.
+The only thing that is really bad is becoming a morally weak or vicious person.
+We naturally fear some situations such as risk to our life, but even this is not 'bad' in the full sense, just something we would naturally prefer not to happen.
+As Musonius Rufus put it, the Stoic philosophers try to learn "how to calmly accept the things that happen which are not really bad but which seem to be" (Lecture 18).
 There are numerous references in the surviving Stoic writings to this strategy of anticipating future catastrophes and preparing to face them by imagining them in advance.
 Typical examples include bereavement, poverty, exile, illness, and, perhaps most importantly of all, one's own death.

-Marcus refers to death, especially his own future death, very often in The Meditations, and some people have mistakenly thought he was morbidly obsessed with death.
-Marcus was probably in the last years of his life (he died at 59) when he was writing The Meditations and he may indeed have been aware of the imminence of his death.
-But he was also drawing on the well-established Stoic method of facing catastrophes by imagining them.
-Also, he often reminds himself that the looming presence of death does not prevent him from continuing with the most important human 'work', of trying to make progress in virtue and wisdom.
+Marcus refers to death, especially the prospect of his own, very often in The Meditations, and some people have mistakenly thought he was morbidly obsessed with death.
+Marcus was probably in the last years of his life (he died at 59) when he was writing The Meditations and he may indeed have been aware of the imminence of his death, but he was also drawing on the well-established Stoic method of facing catastrophes by imagining them.
+He often reminds himself that the looming presence of death does not prevent him from continuing with the most important human 'work' of trying to make progress in virtue and wisdom.
 Indeed, the way you face your own death can become an integral part of this 'work'.
 This passage is typical: 'Strive to live only the life that is your own, that is to say, your present life; then you will be able to pass at least the time that is left to you until you die in calm and kindliness, and as one who is at peace with the guardian-spirit [reason] that dwells within him' (Meditations, 12.3).
 Today's evening text for meditation expresses the same idea.

 By repeatedly picturing future catastrophes - at least what are generally regarded as catastrophes - Stoics aimed to reduce anxiety about them, just as exposure therapy in CBT today aims to reduce the anxiety attached to specific situations.
-We know from modern psychological research that the best way to overcome anxiety is to expose yourself to the feared situation in reality, repeatedly and for prolonged periods.
+We know from modern psychological research that the best way to overcome anxiety is to expose yourself to the feared situation in reality, repeatedly, and for prolonged periods.
 However, psychologists have also established that simply picturing the same event in the mind, repeatedly and for long enough, often works almost as well.